primus-labs/zktls-verification-noir/README.md

 This repo contains the necessary libraries to create an **Aztec Smart contract that verifies a Primus zkTLS attestation**.
 There are 2 supported types: commitment based attestation (Grumpkin curve) and hashing based attestation.

 In this repo you will find the following components:
 - `att_verifier_lib` - The Noir library containing the general attestation verification logic.
 This will be used in the smart contract.
 - `att_verifier_parsing` - The TS library containing the needed parsing logic, which converts a json input into the correct values to call the Aztec smart contract.
+- `aztec-attestation-sdk` - The Aztec Attestaion SDK helps you get started easily on deploying and calling your attestation contracts.
 - `contract_template` - The Aztec smart contract template that can be used to complete a business case.
 Developers can use this as a starting point for their application.
 - `example` - This contains 2 example smart contracts and a script to run end-to-end tests for these examples.
 It also benchmarks the examples.